 Why Do Visitor Visas to the U.S. Get Denied?

-It is very common in our practice for clients to reach out to us because they had their visitor visa denied.
+It is very common in our practice for clients to reach out to us because their visa denied US experience left them unsure why their visitor visa application was refused.
 They are seeking tips on how to get their visitor visa to the U.S. approved.
 Often the denial was because of something called Section 214(b).

 In this article, we are going to discuss what Section 214(b) is, as well as some tips on how to get your visitor visa approved.
 Then we will answer some common questions related to 214(b).